Senior R&D Engineer

 I...read more

-Q2.
-What are the tools you are using for software development lifecycle from requirements to release?
+Q. What tools do you use for the software development lifecycle, from requirements to release?

 I use a variety of tools for software development lifecycle including JIRA, Git, Jenkins, and Docker.